-Last year, our family spent a weekend in French Lick where our girls got to ride the famous French Lick Polar Express to the North Pole.
-A full year has passed, and the girls are STILL talking about that trip!
+This year, my parents took our family to French Lick where our girls got to ride the famous French Lick Polar Express to the North Pole.
 They loved dancing and singing with the elves, drinking hot chocolate and eating cookies, and (of course) riding a real train.
-It was a dream come true for preschoolers!
+It was a festive way to kick off our holiday season!

 All Aboard: Where to Ride a Holiday Train

-Unfortunately, the French Lick Polar Express usually sells out an entire YEAR in advance.
+The French Lick Polar Express has been known to sell out an entire YEAR in advance.
 (It’s been called one of the top five most magical Polar Express rides in the country, so it’s not surprising that it’s popular.)
 If you can’t snag French Lick Polar Express tickets for this year, here’s a list of other Polar Express train ride locations (and other holiday trains) for you to consider.